Haberdashers' Adams: History

-In 2002 a history of the school by former headmaster David Taylor and his wife, Ruth, was published.
+In 2002, a history of the school by former headmaster David Taylor and his wife, Ruth, was published.

 The late 2000s saw the school celebrate its 350th anniversary (in 2006), completion of a new science block and conversion of the former gymnasium into a performing arts centre (this, in turn, was converted into a Sixth Form Centre, which opened in 2013).
-The music department was condemned in 2006; The Coach House, on Salters Lane, which backs onto the school grounds, was acquired by the Haberdashers' Company and converted into a new music department, which opened in 2013 alongside the new Sixth Form Centre.
+The dilapidated music department was condemned for health and safety reasons in 2006; The Coach House, on Salters Lane, which backs onto the school grounds, was acquired by the Haberdashers' Company and converted into a new music department, which opened in 2013 alongside the new Sixth Form Centre.

-In June 2008, a new funding agreement was signed, which provided that monies would be provided to Telford & Wrekin Council to build a new school on the Abraham Darby site under the Building Schools for the Future scheme.
-The Governors were heavily involved in the approval of the plans and selection of the builders and architects.
+In 2007, Haberdashers' Adams' Federation Trust (HAFT) was created in order to join Adams' Grammar School with the re-built Abraham Darby School (which later became Haberdashers' Abraham Darby Academy) in a loose federation.
+Under this trust, both schools would share the same board of governors.
+In September 2011, Adams' Grammar School was converted into an academy under the 2010 Academies Act and the federation was amended so that both schools would be combined under the ownership of HAFT.
+HAFT was later renamed as Haberdashers' West Midlands Academies Trust.
+In September 2023, the Haberdashers' West Midlands Academies Trust was joined by Castle House School, an independent preparatory day school in Newport, which subsequently became known as Haberdashers' Castle House.

-Following the passing of the Academies Act in 2010, the directors of the Adams' Federation, in conjunction with the Haberdashers’ Company, agreed to apply to the Department for Education for Adams’ Grammar School to be converted into a “new style” academy and to amend the Federation so that the two schools became combined into the ownership of the Haberdashers' Adams Federation Trust.
+In 2014, the school was publicly criticised by a former pupil who claimed that there was a culture of racism, sexism, and homophobia among students and staff and that "the fundamental doctrine that Adams' taught was that we should define ourselves by our perceived superiority to others".
+This was disputed strongly by the school's headmaster along with a number of former students.

-In 2011 Adams became an academy in the Federation with another Haberdashers' school Haberdashers' Abraham Darby Academy.
+In 2018, headmaster Gary Hickey changed the school's name from Adams' Grammar School to Haberdashers' Adams.
+This was reportedly done in order to reflect the school's "historic links" with the Worshipful Company of Haberdashers.

-As of 2018 the school changed its name from Adams' Grammar School to Haberdashers' Adams.
-This was reportedly done in order to reflect the school's historic links with the Worshipful Company of Haberdashers.
+In 2023, a decision was announced that girls would be admitted into year 7 for the first time, and in September 2024, the first intake of year 7 girls started studying at the school.

 Admissions and performance

-Adams is a selective school which admits both boarding and day pupils, with ever-increasing numbers of foreign students, especially from Hong Kong.
+Haberdashers' Adams is a selective school which admits both boarding and day pupils.

 Academic performance

-Adams was rated by Ofsted as a Grade 1 outstanding school during 2013.
-More recently, the school has been scored as average with a Progress 8 score of −0.02 by the Department for Education.
+In 2022, Haberdashers' Adams was downgraded to Good by Ofsted.
+Ofsted noted that the "effectiveness of leadership and management requires improvement" and that staff "are not receiving effective regular supervision".
+The school was not compliant with regard to a number of safeguarding principles, including failure to fulfil the basic safer recruitment of staff and volunteers.
+In relation to the boarding provision, Ofsted noted that the school "does not meet the national minimum standards for boarding schools relating to staffing and supervision and complaints.
+The school has been scored as average with a Progress 8 score of −0.02 by the Department for Education.